Owen Miller Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 28th in MLB with a collective 7.8 strikeouts per nine innings.
+- The pitching staff for the Guardians has a collective 7.8 K/9, the third-worst in MLB.

-- The Guardians' 3.85 team ERA ranks eighth across all league pitching staffs.
+- The Guardians have a 3.89 team ERA that ranks ninth across all league pitching staffs.

-- The Guardians allow the fifth-fewest home runs in baseball (76 total, one per game).
+- Guardians pitchers combine to surrender the seventh-fewest home runs in baseball (78 total, one per game).

-- Bieber (5-4) gets the starting nod for the Guardians in his 16th start of the season.
-He's put together a 3.51 ERA in 95 2/3 innings pitched, with 69 strikeouts.
+- Bibee (3-2) gets the starting nod for the Guardians in his 11th start of the season.
+He's put together a 4.05 ERA in 53 1/3 innings pitched, with 51 strikeouts.

-- In his last appearance on Sunday, the righty went 7 1/3 innings against the Arizona Diamondbacks, allowing five earned runs while surrendering seven hits.
+- In his most recent appearance on Sunday, the righty went five innings against the Arizona Diamondbacks, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.